CheesecakeLabs/stellar-plus/docs/tutorials/issuing-your-first-asset.md

 console.log("Public key: ", distributionAccount.getPublicKey());
 ```

-Searching for the public key in the Stellar Expert should display the account with all of its historical data, balances and more.
+Searching for the public key in the Stellar Expert should display the account with all of its historical data, balances, and more.

 <figure><img src="../.gitbook/assets/image (15).png" alt=""><figcaption><p>Distribution account as seen in the Stellar Expert</p></figcaption></figure>